There's More to the Roth IRA Than Meets the Eye

 Save Depending on Which Phase in Life You're In

-In deciding which IRA is best during tax time, a tax-payer must put into consideration additional variables.
+In deciding which IRA is best during tax time, a tax-payer must consider additional variables.
 Questions such as what if I die or become disabled, does a tax-free distribution from my retirement plan outweigh the tax deduction from a Traditional?
 For younger persons, saving for their first home down payment may be a good reason for a Roth contribution.
-As illustrated, there are many additional factors to consider.

 The tax-free nature of the Roth IRA also does not affect the taxation determination of other benefits during retirement such as Social Security.
 Roth IRAs may also be used as a means of saving for education.
 Although education is not one of the criteria for taking a “Qualified Distribution” from a Roth IRA, remember the contributions may always be distributed at any time tax and penalty free.